nikhilk7153/MedCalc-Bench-Verified/README.md

 - Zero Shot Chain of Thought: zero_shot
 - One Shot Chain of Though: one_shot_cot

-From this, you will get one JSON outputting the status of every question: Upon executing `run.py`, the results will be saved in a file called ```<model>_<prompt>.json```.
+From this, you will get one jsonl file outputting the status of every question: Upon executing `run.py`, the results will be saved in a file called ```<model>_<prompt>.jsonl```.

-Each instance in the JSON will have the following meta-data associated with them:
+Each instance in the jsonl will have the following meta-data associated with them:

 <br>